amor71/LiuAlgoTrader/docs/source/Backtesting.rst

 |br|
 **Notes**:

 1. A back-test session creates a new `batch-id`.
-This is helpful when running analysis of a backtest session.
+This is helpful when running analysis of a back-test session.
 See the Analysis section for more details.
-2. Strategies running in a backtesting session are marked with `BACKTEST` environment when logging trades, this is helpful to distinguish between backtest trades, paper and live trades when querying the database.
+2. Strategies running in a back-testing session are marked with `BACKTEST` environment when logging trades, this is helpful to distinguish between backtest trades, paper and live trades when querying the database.
 3. When the `backtester` application starts, it lists all the stocks picked by the scanners during the trading session.
 4. `backtester` re-runs each session, by loading per-minute candles for the stock trading session (up to one week back).
-This reply simulates per-minute trading, vs. per-second trading during `trader` execution (though, the `trader` application can also be configured to execute strategies per minute and not per secord).
+This replay simulates per-minute trading, vs. per-second trading during `trader` execution (though the `trader` application can also be configured to execute strategies per minute and not per second).
 5.  `backtester` supports a debug mode, per symbol.
-The debug flag is passed to the implementation for `Strategy.run()`, allowing more verbose logging during backtesting.
+The debug flag is passed to the implementation for `Strategy.run()`, allowing more verbose logging during back-testing.

 Understanding command-line parameters
 *************************************